Any change of pace is good for your running

 Expand your horizons

 When the snow piles up around triathlete Scott Molina's home in Boulder, Colorado, he might strap on snowshoes.
 Winner of the 1988 Hawaii Ironman, Molina does not see this as peculiar at all.
 "Running on snowshoes opens up a bunch of options for me," Molina says.
-"With snowshoes, I can run mountain trails, through forests or on the roads.
-Basically, I like snowshoes because they are a gas.
+"With snowshoes, I can run mountain trails, through forests, or on the roads.
 It is also a great workout because it feels like I am running in combat boots."

 Beat it to...